watertap-org/watertap/docs/technical_reference/unit_models/mvc.rst

 Condenser Equations
 ^^^^^^^^^^^^^^^^^^^

-The condenser performance is related through the equations denoted by the footnote in the evaporator section
+The condenser performance is related through the equations denoted by the footnote in the evaporator section.

 .. csv-table::
    :header: "Description", "Equation"